Ultrastrong magnon-photon coupling in superconductor/antiferromagnet/superconductor heterostructures at terahertz frequencies: Magnon-polaritons: Classical view

 in which

-is the total effective magnetic field acting on the magnetization of the sublattice $i$, $\overline{i}=2(1)$ if $i=1(2)$.
+is the total effective magnetic field acting on the magnetization of the sublattice $i$, $\overline{i}=2(1)$ if $i=1(2)$, and $\alpha$ is the Gilbert damping constant.
 Substituting Eq. \eqref{h0} and a classical analogue of Eq. \eqref{H_d} into Eq. \eqref{H eff} and then linearizing Eq. (\ref{LLG}) with respect to the magnon amplitudes, we obtain \begin{widetext}

 \end{widetext} where $F_{\pm}=K+J_{AF}\pm H_0$.
 The eigenfrequencies of the collective excitations in the S/AF/S heterostructure are to be obtained from Eq.~(\ref{M_matrix}).
 Let us note that neglecting the demagnetization fields [that is, taking the limiting case $N_x \to 0$, $N_y\to 0$ in Eq.~(\ref{M_matrix})], the magnon eigenfrequencies would take the form